anseki/m-class-list/README.md

   .remove('baz');
 ```

-Note that this behavior differs from [Standard DOM specification](https://dom.spec.whatwg.org/#interface-domtokenlist).
+Note that this behavior differs from the [standard API specification](https://dom.spec.whatwg.org/#interface-domtokenlist).
 If you want the standard behavior, set `mClassList.methodChain = false` to make the methods return a `void`.